senge-dev/pyeumonia/README.md

 data = covid.country_covid_data(auto=True, show_timeline=30)
 ```

+> **Warning**:
+>- If you are using a proxy, you need to turn off the proxy in your device, or the result will be wrong.

 ## Open Source license

 The project is open source and licensed under the [GNU GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.txt).
 If you want to use it, please obey these license: